 “The thing is, she didn’t see herself as different.
 She just did what she loved.
 She was constantly talking about Christ, witnessing and she brought everyone around her to a higher level of character in Christ,” says her mother Gina.

-Every year, hundreds of families attend Tara’s memorial baseball tournament.
+Every year, hundreds of families participate in the Tara Sawyer Classic, a tournament in Tara's memory.
 The event continues to grow and truly reflects Tara’s three favorite things: to celebrate a love of the game, to hear the word of Christ, and to enjoy family-friendly fellowship.

-Her family is continually touched by people who share how Tara’s legacy has made a difference in their lives.
-It’s been a coach who asked to wear her number (21), a Barnabas Award winner who prizes that award above all others and even the newly baptized that thank Tara for helping them in their walk with the Lord.
+The Sawyer family is continually touched by people who share how Tara’s legacy has made a difference in their lives.
+For example, a coach who asked to wear her number (21), or a Barnabas Award winner who prizes that award above all others.

 For a very personal view of this story, read Tara's brother, Preston's, open